Lesson n°3

 User model

-Now that we have a basic Rails application in place, the first step to be able to authenticate users is to create a User model.
+Now that we have a basic Rails application in place, the first step to being able to authenticate users is to create a User model.
 We can do this with the following command:

 bin/rails generate model User email:string password_digest:string